JANVI2702/REACT-FINAL-EXAM/README.md

 ## 📌 Features

+- Fetches data from a local JSON server (http://localhost:3000/posts).
+- Displays data in a Bootstrap-styled table.
+- Search functionality to filter by Name, Email, or Phone.
+- Sorting feature (ascending & descending) on Name and Image columns.
+- Pagination (5 records per page).
+- Delete functionality with confirmation.
+- Notifications using react-toastify.

+## 🛠 How to Use

--- Search: Type in the input field to filter the table.
+- Search: Type in the input field to filter the table.

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- Sorting: Click on the Name or Image column to toggle sorting.
+- Delete: Click on the 🗑️ (trash) icon to delete an entry.
+- Pagination: Use Previous and Next buttons to navigate.

+## 📌 Dependencies

+- React (UI Framework)
+- React Bootstrap (Table Styling)
+- React Icons (Icons for Sorting & Delete)
+- React Toastify (Notifications)
+- JSON Server (Mock API for Data)

+## 📝 Notes

+- Ensure database.json exists before running the JSON server.
+- Modify the API URL if using a different backend.